anoma/namada/scripts/ci/README.md

 # Drone script

-This folder contains some helper script to manage the pipeline.
+This folder contains some helper scripts to manage the pipeline.

 ## update-drone-config.py

 This script is useful when you have to modify either `.drone.yml` or one of the `Makefile`.
 It should be modified only when adding a new `Makefile` or script to call within the CI.
+This is also possible by commenting `update ci` on the PR.

 ### How to run:
 - Ask for aws credential and [setup aws-cli with a profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-profiles).